echandler5956f/Galileo/README.md

 <img src="https://i.imgur.com/VQJ3ZNe.png"/>

-Named after the famous scientist who posed one variation of the Brachistochrone problem, *Galileo* is an efficient optimal control that uses Gauss-Legendre Pseudospectral Collocation to solve the switched systems problem for legged robots.
+Named after the famous scientist who posed one variation of the Brachistochrone problem, *Galileo* is an efficient optimal control framework that uses Gauss-Legendre Pseudospectral Collocation to solve the switched systems problem for legged robots.

 Features: